stefanneculai/dynamodb-rails-paperclip/README.md

 Setting it up
 -------------

-Simply define the `dynamoid-paperclip` gem inside your `Gemfile`.
+Simply define the `dynamodb-rails-paperclip` gem inside your `Gemfile`.
 Additionally, you can define the `aws-sdk` gem if you want to upload your files to Amazon S3. *You do not need to explicitly define the `paperclip` gem itself, since this is handled by `dynamoid-paperclip`.*

 **Rails.root/Gemfile - Just define the following:**

-    gem 'dynamoid-paperclip'
+    gem 'dynamodb-rails-paperclip'
     gem 'aws-sdk'

 Next let's assume we have a User model and we want to allow our users to upload an avatar.

-**Rails.root/app/models/user.rb - include the Dynamoid::Paperclip module and invoke the provided class method**
+**Rails.root/app/models/user.rb - include the Dynamo::Paperclip module and invoke the provided class method**

     class User
-      include Dynamoid::Document
+      include Dynamo::Document
-      include Dynamoid::Paperclip
+      include Dynamo::Paperclip

-      has_dynamoid_attached_file :avatar
+      has_dynamo_attached_file :avatar
     end

 That's it
 --------

 That's all you have to do.
 Users can now upload avatars.
-Unlike ActiveRecord, Dynamoid doesn't use migrations, so we don't need to define the Paperclip columns in a separate file.
+Unlike ActiveRecord, Dynamo doesn't use migrations, so we don't need to define the Paperclip columns in a separate file.
 Invoking the `has_dynamoid_attached_file` method will automatically define the necessary `:avatar` fields for you in the background.

 A more complex example
 ----------------------

-Just like Paperclip, Dynamoid::Paperclip takes a second argument (hash of options) for the `has_dynamoid_attached_file` method, so you can do more complex things such as in the following example.
+Just like Paperclip, Dynamo::Paperclip takes a second argument (hash of options) for the `has_dynamo_attached_file` method, so you can do more complex things such as in the following example.

     class User
-      include Dynamoid::Document
+      include Dynamo::Document
       embeds_many :pictures
     end

     class Picture
-      include Dynamoid::Document
+      include Dynamo::Model
-      include Dynamoid::Paperclip
+      include Dynamo::Paperclip

       embedded_in :user, :inverse_of => :pictures

-      has_dynamoid_attached_file :attachment,
+      has_dynamo_attached_file :attachment,
         :path           => ':attachment/:id/:style.:extension',
         :storage        => :s3,
         :url            => ':s3_alias_url',